 Fig. 3.
 Sequence conservation of the S1B3inL1 binding site.
-A) Close-up view of the S1b3inL1 binding site (gold cartoon) relative to mutation sites (red) in the Alpha, Beta, Gamma, Delta, Lambda, Mu and Omicron (BA.1, BA.2, BA.2.12.1, BA.2.75, and BA.4/5) variants within the S1b domain (cyan surface representation).
-B) Maximum likelihood phylogenetic reconstruction of β-coronavirus lineages.
-The topology is rooted at the midpoint and is reconstructed from 725 non-redundant amino acid sequences.
-Peptide binding site residues (designated as SARS-COV2 residue, cyan, or non-SARS-COV2 residue, maroon) are aligned respective tips.
-Major βcoronavirus lineages are labeled.
-C) Characterization of S1b3inL1 binding to S1B by Biacore for wild type and variants.
-D) Dose-response curve for inhibition of pseudovirus infection in VeroE6 cells by S1b3inL1 across VOCs.
-E) Dose-response curve for inhibition of pseudovirus infection in VeroE6 cells by S1b3inL1 across sarbecoviruses.
+(A) Close-up view of the S1b3inL1 binding site (gold cartoon) relative to mutation sites (red) in the Alpha, Beta, Gamma, Delta, Lambda, Mu and Omicron (BA.1, BA.2, BA.2.12.1, BA.2.75, and BA.4/5) variants within the S1b domain (cyan surface representation).
+(B) Maximum likelihood phylogenetic reconstruction of β-coronavirus lineages.
+The topology is rooted at the midpoint and is reconstructed from 725 nonredundant amino acid sequences.
+Peptide-binding site residues (designated as SARS-COV2 residue, cyan, or non-SARS-COV2 residue, maroon) are aligned respective tips.
+Major β-coronavirus lineages are labeled.
+(C) Characterization of S1b3inL1 binding to S1B by Biacore for wild type and variants.
+(D) Dose-response curve for inhibition of pseudovirus infection in VeroE6 cells by S1b3inL1 across VOCs.
+(E) Dose-response curve for inhibition of pseudovirus infection in VeroE6 cells by S1b3inL1 across sarbecoviruses.
+Error bars are SD of technical triplicates, with a representative shown of duplicate experiments.